Disability in Oregon: How to Get Benefits, and How Much You Might Receive

 Average benefit amount for SSDI recipients in Oregon

-The average monthly benefit for SSDI recipients in Oregon was $1,261.16 per month (according to the most recent SSA data).
-This was slightly above the nationwide average of $1,277.05.
+The average monthly benefit for SSDI recipients in Oregon was $1,338.75 per month according to the most recent SSA data.
+This was slightly above the nationwide average but only about half of the maximum possible SSDI benefit ($3,627 per month in 2023).

 Benefit amounts for SSI recipients in Oregon

-The maximum you can receive for SSI nationwide is $841 per month.
-The SSA will subtract any other regular monthly income from this amount.
-So you’ll either $841 or $841 minus other income sources (ie. stocks and investments, SNAP benefits, part-time work, etc.)
+To determine your benefit amount, the SSA will subtract any other regular monthly income you have from this amount.
+So if you're eligible to receive SSI, you’ll either receive the maximum $914 check or $914 minus your other income sources (stocks and investments, SNAP benefits, part-time work, etc.).

-Disability attorneys of Oregon: How to find the right lawyer
+How to find the right disability lawyer in Oregon

 When you’re applying, disability attorneys can save you from critical application missteps and save you weeks of paperwork.
 At the hearing stage, they’ll cross examine witnesses from the state and help you make the best possible case before a judge.
 Overall, applicants with a lawyer on their side are three times more likely to win benefits than those without.